A Guide to Buying the Right Electric Motor for Your Application

 - List of Features & Benefits – explains the motor’s electrical and mechanical features, and help you to make an accurate comparison between different manufacturers’ products

-- Installation & Maintenance Manual – provides you with all necessary care-and-feeding instructions for the motor.
+- Installation, Operating, & Maintenance Manual – provides you with all necessary care-and-feeding instructions for the motor.
 The information should cover: storage, transport, mounting, balancing, re-greasing the bearings, operating sound levels, and other technical information not found elsewhere.

 Knowing what to ask for and what to expect from a motor vendor will help ensure that you get the right motor for your power unit.
 If you are selling the power units, the ability to provide your customers with all necessary intelligence about the equipment they are buying adds real value to the transaction.